Increments of curiosity and your fear of failure

 When I was younger, I badly wanted to live in Japan.
-Japan is a country with very strict immigration laws, but my university had an exchange programme where you could go spend a semester and study in another country.
+Japan is a country with very strict immigration laws, but my university had an exchange program where you could go spend a semester and study in another country.

 There was only one problem: the Japanese university they had a partnership with was one of the most selective in the country.
-I remember thinking: “There is absolutely no way I’ll get accepted.”
+I remember thinking: “There is no way I’ll get accepted.”

 I told my mom about my doubts.